In this review, I’m going to unravel the TrueCoach PT software in its entirety.

 There’s a big emphasis on coach/client communication, so it was easy for them to reach me if they were confused about anything.

 These were the features my clients specifically mentioned to me:

 - Easy for clients to reach out for help

-The amount that my clients and I texted and emailed back and forth reduced significantly thanks to this app.
-It was nice for both of us to have all of our communication organized in one place.
+The amount that my clients and I texted and emailed back and forth was reduced significantly, thanks to this app.
+It was nice for both of us to have all our communication organized in one place.
 Clients can comment on specific exercises and workouts or send general messages.
 This made it a lot easier to answer questions and offer guidance as a coach.